Skip to main content

 But, bamboo is subject to greenwashing because companies often cherry-pick its good qualities.
 These include that it grows super-fast and stores a large amount of carbon.

-In this guide, apart from the odd bamboo socks, only two companies, Bamboo Clothing and Yogamatters sell bamboo clothing.
+In this guide, apart from the odd bamboo sock, only two companies, Bamboo Clothing (BAM) and Yogamatters (Gossypium) sell bamboo clothing.
 Bamboo Clothing does use some modal and lyocell.
 We couldn’t find information on what kind of bamboo Yogamatters uses but it mixes it with cotton and elastane.

 To understand more about the different types of bamboo, read our separate feature on choosing sustainable fabrics.